Luke Spencer: 2005–2015

 On May 13, 2010, Sonny apologized to Luke for his pursuit and revenge on Ethan for a crime he didn't commit.
 Though reluctant to forgive Sonny for impulsively accusing his son and trying to kill him, Luke nonetheless sympathized with his currently-strained relationship with his children.

 In June 2010, while held as Helena's captives, Luke admits to a delirious and ill Tracy that they were never legally married.
 After becoming engaged at Thanksgiving, Luke and Tracy were married (legally) again in front of their friends and family on December 21, 2010, and leave for a honeymoon trip to Prague.
 In February 2011 Luke was at Sonny's wedding to Brenda.
 He was there when the limo blew up and held Sonny back like he did the night Lily died.
 On March 28, Luke is discovered to be the one who hit Jake, much to his horror.
 Though Lucky accuses him of drunk driving, Luke firmly insists he was not.
 When later confronted by Jason, Luke, having been expecting him, is resigned to his fate and even gives Jason his gun to use on him; however, Jason refrains from pulling the trigger at the last second.

 Luke's family stage an intervention, to prompt Luke into facing up to his alcohol addiction.
 After promising to go into rehab, Luke once again gives his loved ones the slip, and flees Port Charles for the summer.

 On May 24, 2012, Luke and Tracy discover Anthony Zacchara's dead body at the boat house.
 Luke and Tracy were both arrested for the killing of Anthony Zacchara.
 At the Haunted Star on June 21, 2012 Luke finds Heather Webber eavesdropping on him and she later yanks him with a beer bottle, causing him to fall down to the ground, where she later held him hostage at a shack in the woods.
 On July 23, 2012 Anna Devane finally finds him, but when she found him the shack was on fire.
 Later Heather shows up and knocks Anna out, then Anna strikes back by fighting her back and later put her in handcuffs.
 When Anna frees Luke from the fire, Heather pulls out a gun and aims at her.
 She pulls the trigger and Luke steps in the bullet's path, taking a shot in the shoulder.
 He is rushed to General Hospital in critical condition, and is gradually stabilized before undergoing emergency surgery.

 In the November 12, 2012, episode Robert Scorpio reveals he had been imprisoned in Turkey.

 In the fall, Duke Lavery comes to town and Luke is immediately suspicious of this man.
-He persuades a distraught Annathey should test his fingerprints.
+He persuades a distraught Anna they should test his fingerprints.
 The fingerprints check out due to "Duke" having access to Duke's.?
 It is later revealed the man is actually Cesar Faison masquerading as Duke Lavery.
 Luke flies to Turkey, "Duke" says he was held prisoner in a Turkish prison, to investigate the mystery man.